therealsatya/15440web/_pages/about.md

 ### Textbooks and Optional Readings

 There are no required textbooks.
-Here are three good references to use for optional reading:
+Here are four references that go beyond what is taught in class:

 * "Distributed Systems: Principles and Paradigms" by Andrew S. Tanenbaum and Maarten Van Steen, Third (2017) Edition, Prentice Hall
 * "Guide to Reliable Distributed Systems" by Kenneth P. Birman, Springer
+* "Distributed Algorithms" by Nancy Lynch, Elsevier (Imprint: Morgan Kaufman)
 * [Foundations of Distributed Consensus and Blockchains](https://www.distributedconsensus.net) by Elaine Shi (2020, Book manuscript)

 In addition, the "Readings" link at the top of this web page has some specifc optional readings that we will mention at  different points in the lectures.
 The pdf's of these optional  readings are available on this course website.